Gillette residents help reunite lost dog with Nebraska owner

 When Manny, a 4-year-old rescue dog, ran away from his owner more than a week ago, he seemed like he was in the latter camp.
 He’s very scared of humans and missing some toes on his right rear foot that causes him to carry that leg sometimes.
 But a week after Manny went missing, he was back in his owner’s loving arms, thanks to the help of some selfless Gillette residents.

-A family’s graduation celebration in honor of a Thunder Basin High School student turned from harmless fun to frantic worry when Doris Spear’s 4-year-old rescue dog, Manny, escaped from her son’s home.
+A family’s graduation celebration in honor of a Thunder Basin High School student turned from harmless fun to frantic worry when Doris Spear’s Manny, escaped from her son’s home.

 The little guy scampered from the home when someone opened a door, and though they gave chase, he was too fast.